is-truly-a-pro/register/README.md

 }
 ```
 > [!NOTE]
 > Only select the records you need, this is just a example on what all the records we support should be.
-We are not responsible for contents of the subdomains under is-truly-a.pro, visit the subdomains with your own risk.
-We will take down sites under our domain which have NSFW, Illegal or Dangerous content.

 4. After the Pull Request is merged, DNS should propogate in a moment or 24 hours.
 5. That's all, enjoy your `is-truly-a.pro` domain!